Image Map

 According to the website, heat the EasyPress 2 to 400° F, wipe the coaster with a lint-free cloth and place a sheet of cardstock over the EaspyPress Mat to protect the surface.

-Position the design on the coaster, with the color side of the design touching to the face of the coaster.
+Position the design on the coaster, with the color side of the design touching the face of the coaster.

 Then place the coaster upside down with the face on the cardstock.